-If the family submits a request for tenancy approval during the term of the receiving PHA's voucher, COC must suspend the term of that voucher.
-The term of the voucher stops from the date that the family submits a request for PHA approval of the tenancy until the date COC notifies the family in writing whether the request has been approved or denied [24 CFR 982.4(b)] (see Section 5-II.E).
+If the family submits a request for tenancy approval during the term of the receiving PHA's voucher, the PHA must suspend the term of that voucher.
+The term of the voucher stops from the date that the family submits a request for PHA approval of the tenancy until the date the PHA notifies the family in writing whether the request has been approved or denied [24 CFR 982.4(b)] (see Section 5-II.E).